Everyplay/js-developer-assignment/README.md

 Implement `addRoles` function according to specification in the User model code.

 ### 4. Don't allow creating user with existing username
+Creating users with existing username should result to error `Username xx is already taken`.

 ### 5. ACL
 When listing users with